 Founder of the Hanai Foundation, Kimberly Smythe, knows what it’s like to feel lost.
-Her personal journey through trauma, healing, and ultimately to transformation guides the foundation’s work as it builds the Hanai Center and its community-based programs.
+Her personal journey through trauma, healing, and ultimately to transformation guides the foundation’s work as it builds Hanai and its community-based programs.

 Kim is passionate about helping people learn, heal, recover, grow, and collaborate to find authentic connection with one another.
 It is this passion and her love of the Central Oregon community that fuels the foundation’s mission to provide a shared grounding space for people of all ages and walks of life to enjoy – one that inspires empowerment, independence, courage, kindness, innovation, and understanding.